 Our commitment and legal obligations

-This Accessibility Statement is provided by University of the Arts London in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and the Equality Act 2010.
+This Accessibility Statement is provided by University of the Arts London and its subsidiaries in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and the Equality Act 2010.

-Moodle is University of the Arts London’s Virtual Learning Environment.
+Moodle is University of the Arts London and its subsidiaries’s Virtual Learning Environment.
 Moodle is built by the Moodle project which is led and coordinated by Moodle HQ, which is financially supported by a network of over 80 Moodle Partner service companies worldwide.

-University of the Arts London (UAL) aims to ensure that teaching, learning and assessment resources built in and/or uploaded to Moodle are fully accessible to all users.
+University of the Arts London (UAL) and its subsidiaries aim to ensure that teaching, learning and assessment resources built in and/or uploaded to Moodle are fully accessible to all users.